California Lawyers Association

 Members of Board Committees and Advisory Committees serve at the pleasure of the Board.

-Executive Committee members and Officers may resign their position by submitting a letter of resignation to the Executive Director, with a copy to the Chair or Co-Chairs of the relevant Sections or CYLA.
+Executive Committee members and Officers may resign their position by submitting a letter of resignation to the Executive Director, with a copy to the Chair or Co-Chairs of the relevant Sections.

-Advisors may resign their position by submitting a letter of resignation to the Chair or Co-Chairs of the relevant Sections or CYLA.
+Advisors may resign their position by submitting a letter of resignation to the Chair or Co-Chairs of the relevant Sections.

 9. Appointment Term